Find a Way to Pay

-Florida-Based Financial Support Programs facilitated by Enterprise Florida Inc. (EFI) to match qualifying small businesses with lenders that can provide financial assistance and lines of credit include:
+Florida-based financial support programs facilitated by Enterprise Florida Inc. (EFI) match qualifying small businesses with lenders that can provide financial assistance and lines of credit.
+Available options include:

-- Small Business Loan Support Program Consisting of EFI’s State Small Business Credit Initiative (SSBCI) and Microfinance Guarantee programs, the Small Business Loan Support Program helps small businesses obtain loan approvals and leverage private capital for use in startup costs, working capital, business procurement, franchise fees, equipment, inventory or the purchase of owner-occupied commercial real estate.
-The program provides necessary security, in the form of a partial guarantee, so the lender may comfortably approve a loan or line of credit.
+Consisting of EFI’s State Small Business Credit Initiative (SSBCI) and Microfinance guarantee programs, these tools help small businesses small businesses obtain loan approvals and leverage private capital for use in startup costs, working capital, business procurement, franchise fees, equipment, inventory and/or the purchase of owner-occupied commercial real estate.

 Attract a private investor.

 Venture capital firms or private individuals called “angels” may be willing to invest in your business if they see high potential.
-Venture capital firms are typically controlled by banks, insurance companies and large corporations; angels, on the other hand, are usually wealthy individuals looking to support “hot” ideas and untapped investment opportunities.
-In return for backing your business, either entity will expect some level of control and/or a percentage of future profits.
-Since these types of investors typically take risks only on people and products they truly believe in, you will need to approach them with uber-confidence and a written business plan that is heavy on “wow.”
+Venture capital firms are typically controlled by banks, insurance companies or large corporations; angels, on the other hand, are wealthy individuals looking to support “hot” ideas and untapped investment opportunities.
+In return for backing your business, these entities typically expect some level of control and/or a percentage of future profits.
+See list of Florida venture capital firms or visit Florida Venture Forum.

 Seek targeted financing.